MarkBowenPiano/BaseStandard/README.md

 - A blank Home Template to create unique homepage layouts with.
 - A simple 404 template.
 - A custom post type template with an easily customizable query loop.

+For the basic version of Base, see below:

+<a href="https://github.com/benbuildsstuff/Base" title="Base">Base</a>

+For a responsive version of Base, see below:

+<a href="https://github.com/benbuildsstuff/baseResponsive" title="baseResponsive">baseResponsive</a>